EECS 485: Web Systems Syllabus

 Code reuse

-If you are retaking the course, you may reuse your own code, provided it was wholly written according to rules outlined in this syllabus.
+If you are retaking the course, you may work in a group or you may reuse your old code, but not both.
+When reusing your own code, you must work alone and the code must have been wholly written according to rules outlined in this syllabus.
 It is possible for instructors to miss an honor code violation in a previous term, but catch and report it when the code is reused.
+Also note that there may be changes to project specifications each semester.

 Code publishing